windbench/WEMEP/windconditions/windconditions.rst

 * *Mean wind shear* (:math:`\alpha`): Wind shear, i.e. the variation of wind speed across a plane perpendicular to the wind direction, (or power law) exponent.

   .. math:: V(z) = V(z_r)\left(\frac{z}{z_r}\right)^{\alpha}

-AEP Prediction Bias and Uncertainty Quantification
-""""""""""""""""""""""""""""""""""""""""""""""""""
-The pre-construction energy yield assessment process will output a distribution of AEP defined in terms of the median :math:`P50`, where the actual AEP would be exceeded 50% of the time, and a standard deviation :math:`\sigma_{AEP}` as a measure of the AEP *uncertainty*.
-Then, the *prediction bias* is the difference between the estimated *P50* and the actual AEP

-.. math:: BIAS_{AEP} = AEP_{true} - AEP_{P50}

-While each quantity of interest can be subject to uncertainty quantification individually, the main focus of the IEC 61400-15-2 standard is to predict the overall energy production uncertainty since this is directly connected to the financial performance of a wind project.
-This overall uncertainty is broken down into categories and subcategories by the standard to provide a common framework for the wind industry.
-Lee and Fields (2020) :cite:`lee_overview_2020` provide a review of energy yield assessment prediction bias, losses and uncertainties following this framework.
-The review shows that while there has been a tendency towards the overestimation of P50, this has been progressively corrected and we are now approaching zero bias on average.
-The estimated mean AEP uncertainty remains at over 6% implying that there is room for improvement.
-Indeed, changing the uncertainty by 1% can lead to 3-5% change in the net present value of a wind farm :cite:`lee_overview_2020`.

 Numerical Site Calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^